Where to stay in Switzerland in winter

 Spinas

 Spinas (1815 m / 5955 ft) is a tiny hamlet in Val Bever, a side valley of the Upper Engadine.
 It’s at one end of the Albula rail tunnel.
 This tunnel connects the Upper Engadine and the Albula valley.
-Spinas can be reached in 20 minutes from St. Moritz as a “stop on request”.
+Spinas can be reached in 20 minutes from St. Moritz.

 Spinas is car-free in winter.
 If you don’t arrive by train, you can get there from the nearest town Bever.
 You can either walk or make a horse-sleigh ride.

-The settlement consists of one hotel-restaurant (open from mid-December to late March) and a few more buildings, including a holiday apartment.
+The settlement consists of one hotel-restaurant (open from mid-December to late March) and a few more buildings.
 There are no other facilities.
 You’ll stay here to enjoy the quiet winter nature during hikes or cross-country ski tours.

-Until 2023-2024, constructions works are going at the railway station of Spinas.
+Until the summer of 2024, construction works are going on at the railway station of Spinas.
 This is because a new Albula tunnel is being built.